ava-labs/avalanche-faucet-legacy/README.md

 # Browser Support

-We suggest using Google Chrome to view the AVA Faucet website.
+We suggest using Google Chrome to view the AVAX Faucet website.

 ### Firefox and https

 Firefox does not allow https requests to localhost.
-But the AVA Faucet uses https by default, so we will need to change this to http.
+But the AVAX Faucet uses https by default, so we will need to change this to http.
 Make this switch by editing the `vue.config.json` file in the root directory and change

 ```
 devServer: {